roberson3d/roberson3d.github.io/index.md

 ## Synapse Games, Inc and Kongregate Inc

-**Senior Client Engineer** March '14 - present.
+**Senior Client Engineer** March 2014 - present.

 Client engineering responsibilties at Synapse run the gamut for anything related to making the game's front end app.
-My tasking included working closely with all departments to: implement new features, UI layout, handle data and communication with server, fix bugs, maintain plugins and engine, update build systems CI/CD, and improve performance.
+My tasking included working closely with all departments to: implement new features, UI layout, combat systems, handle data and communication with server, fix bugs, maintain plugins and engine, update build systems CI/CD, and improve performance.

 ### TMNT: Mutant Madness

-**Hero collection and battler.**
+**Hero collector RPG.**
 [trailer&rarr;](https://www.youtube.com/watch?v=abf4_cTto00)

 TMNT: Mutant Madness builds on the learnings from Rift Heroes.
 The combat system was my primary focus in this game and mostly authored myself.
 Additionally, I manage the our build system and CI/CD tools for this project, implement new features, and build out UI.

 ### Rift Heroes

-**Fantasy hero collection with base builder.**
+**Fantasy hero collection with base building.**
 [trailer&rarr;](https://www.youtube.com/watch?v=vLtrtsnP77A)

 Rift Heroes was the second Synapse project where I was a core engineer.
 It was a more experimental for the company, so in addition to feature and UI work, I built a variety of combat prototypes.